giosg/django-rest-framework/docs/api-guide/pagination.md

 For example, to nest a pair of links labelled 'prev' and 'next', and set the name for the results field to 'objects', you might use something like this.

-    from rest_framework import pagination
+    from rest_framework2 import pagination
-    from rest_framework import serializers
+    from rest_framework2 import serializers

     class LinksSerializer(serializers.Serializer):
         next = pagination.NextPageField(source='*')